kylethexy/tipone/README.md

+# TIPONE Mini-CRM
-# This repo contains the files and documents for the Laravel-based TIPONE Mini-CRM application.
+This repo contains the files and documents for the Laravel-based TIPONE Mini-CRM application.